Elssler, Fanny

 GRAVE LOCATION Wien: Hietzinger Friedhof, Maxingstraße 15, Hietzing (Gruppe 06, Nummer 12a)

 Youngest of the three daughters of Johann Elssler (1769-1843), the valet and copyist of Joseph Haydn.
 In 1825 she departed with her mother and her sister Thérèse to Napels, where she was taught dancing by Gioja. she became the mistress of Prince Leopold of Salerno and their son Franz was born when she was 17 years old.
 It was kept a secret and the child was placed in a foster home to enable Fanny to continue her already promising career.
+In 1829 she met the older diplomat Freidrich von Gentz and she lived with him in Weinhaus, then a suburb of Vienna, until his death in 1832.

 In 1830 she gave successful performances in Berlin.
 She was praised by the great Rachel and soon found herself famous.
 In Berlin she fell in love with her old friend Anton Stuhlmuller and in 1833 they had a daughter, Therese, who was raised by Harriet Grote, the wife of a British Member of Parliament.
+In 1833 she performed in "La Sylphide" at the King's Theatre in London after Marie Taglioni had famously performed in the premiere in Paris in 1832.

-She lived for three years near Hamburg before she returned to Vienna, where shelived with her son Franz and her companion Kathi Prinster.
+She lived for three years near Hamburg before she returned to Vienna, where she lived with her son Franz and her companion Kathi Prinster.
 Franz committed suicide in 1873, aged 47.
 Her daughter Theresa married Baron Victor Weber von Webenau.
 Fanny died in her native Vienna in 1884.
 She was buried at the Hundsthurmer Friedhof in Vienna, but later her remains were moved to the cemetery in Hietzing.

 Related persons